Oven Baked Sweet Potato Fries

 One of my favorite things about this recipe is how versatile it is.
 Here are some twists I’ve tried and loved:

-Herb‑Infused Parmesan Fries
+Herb‑Infused Parmesan

 📦 Storage & Reheating Tips